Mohd-Shahid-95/Spotify-clone/README.md

 This is a simple Spotify homepage clone built using HTML and CSS.
 It is a static front-end project created for learning and practicing web design, layout techniques, and responsive styling.

 🚀 Features:
-🎨 Fully responsive design (if you added media queries)
+🎨 Fully responsive design

 💻 Clean layout inspired by Spotify's UI

-📁 Built using pure HTML5 and CSS3
+📁 Built using pure HTML and CSS

 🖼️ Includes header, sidebar, music cards, and footer sections

 📂 Tech Stack:
-HTML5
+HTML

-CSS3
+CSS